-Day 8: Travel to Kanazawa
+Day 8: Kyoto - Kanazawa

 Depart Kyoto and travel around 4 hours by coach to Kanazawa.
-After lunch in a local restaurant, wander through the beautiful Kenroku-en Garden before viewing the excellent art collection of the Kanazawa 21st Century Museum of Contemporary Art.
-Continue to your hotel and check in
+After lunch in a local restaurant, wander through the beautiful Kenrokuen Garden before viewing the excellent art collection of the Kanazawa 21st Century Museum of Contemporary Art.
+Continue to your hotel and check in.

-Kanazawa - Kanazawa is the capital of the Ishikawa Prefecture and is known for its beautiful samurai and geisha districts, as well as its stunning Kenroku-en Garden.
+Kanazawa - Kanazawa is the capital of the Ishikawa Prefecture and is known for its beautiful samurai and geisha districts, as well as its stunning Kenrokuen Garden.

-Kenroku-en Garden - One of Japan's 'Three Great Gardens', Kenroku-en dates back to the early 17th century and is noticeable for its stunning beauty in all seasons.
+Kenrokuen Garden - One of Japan's 'Three Great Gardens', Kenrokuen dates back to the early 17th century and is noticeable for its stunning beauty in all seasons.

-21st Century Museum of Contemporary Art - Opened in 2004, the Museum of Contemporary Art is home to some of Japan's most fascinating modern art, with most pieces dating from the 1980s onwards
+21st century Museum of Contemporary Art - Opened in 2004, the Museum of Contemporary Art is home to some of Japan's most fascinating modern art, with most pieces dating from the 1980s onwards.

-Day 9: Washi Paper Making
+Day 9: Kanazawa - Takayama

 Visit the Nomura Samurai House and garden before transferring around 1.5 hours to Gokayama.
-Enjoy lunch and then try your hand on making washi paper.

-Continue approximately 1 hour to Shirakawago and explore the 300-year-old Gassho style Wada House.
-Finally, drive around 1.5 hours to reach Takayama and check into your hotel with onsen facilities.
+Enjoy lunch and then try your hand at making washi paper.
+Continue approximately one hour to Shirakawago and explore the 300-year-old Gassho style Wada House.
+Finally, drive around 1.5 hours to reach Takayama where you will stay for the next two nights.
+Your accommodation this evening has onsen facilities, we recommend taking a relaxing dip!